scf37/fpscala2/README.md

 ## TODOs

-- Immutable in-memory dao using `StateT`
 - request context (including requestId for logging) using `Kleisli[F, Context, ?]` instead of F
 - application statistics: query and transaction execution timings.
 Finagle also provides request timing stats, make it more explicit somehow?
 - delayed logging - delay logging evaluation till end of request processing to decide log level based on response (e.g. enable debug logging for failed requests only)
-- find better way to manage Application effects (3 seems to be a bit high)
 - add scalacheck?
 - add scalafmt?
-- consider moving to http4s?
-- use `Resource` for `I[_]`?
-Not sure I should care about proper shutdown - well-written application should behave well in case of forced termination.
 - Add request flow control: timeouts, parallel request count limit
 - cancellation on timeout?
 Does it make sense on JDBC?
 Will it improve behavior of overloaded app?